 Picture the scene, the love of your life proposes to you in some fabulous way, down on one knee or whisking you to some picturesque little spot.
 You’re thrilled, excited and once the whirlwind of those few days fades (slightly) your thoughts instantly spring to your wedding day.
 So much to think about, so much to plan and decide.

-Every word means so much and in that moment you only have eyes for each other.
+Every word means so much and at that moment you only have eyes for each other.

 The plan is there, this is what you have your heart set on for when you book for that day in June.